Discovering and exploiting active sensing motifs for estimation: Results

-We present a method augmenting the traditional Kalman filter framework with information from data-driven estimators, which we call the Augmented Information Kalman Filter (AI-KF) (\autoref{fig:figure_4_a}).
+Our Augmented Information Kalman Filter (AI-KF) augments traditional Kalman filtering with data-driven state estimates from $\mathcal{H}$ (\autoref{fig:figure_4_a}).
 The AI-KF works by augmenting a KF with extra information from a data-driven state estimator, and then telling the KF when to trust this information more or less with a time-varying noise covariance matrix that is adjusted based on an observability estimate.
+Unlike heuristic ANN-KF hybrids \citep{Li2021,Choi2023,Ghosh2024,krishnan2015deep}, the AI-KF weights augmented measurements by their Cramér-Rao bound, grounding information fusion in observability theory.
 The main benefit is that the augmented information considers an arbitrarily long time-history of measurements that can make up for a ``bad" initialization of the KF.
-The AI-KF is primarily applicable for nonlinear and partially observable systems that have some state variables with time-varying observability properties.
+This observability-based weighting also enables interpretability, making \textit{when} and \textit{why} the AI-KF outperforms traditional filtering explicit.

 First, the original Kalman filter measurement vector $\vect{y}$ is augmented with a state estimate $\check{x}_{i}$ from a data-driven state estimator $\mathcal{H}_i$ at each time step,